 Portable Bio-Ethanol Fireplace Designs

-Some examples of Portable Bio-Ethanol Fireplace Designs can be seen below.
-These range in design style and size from very small gel burning bowl designs to larger rectangular box designs.
+The portable bio fuel fires range in design style and size from very small gel fire bowl designs to larger rectangular firebox designs.
 When buying and using a portable bio-ethanol fire or portable gel fire there needs to be careful consideration of the safety aspects of moving the fire and selecting a safe location that will not cause damage or injury.
-The fire must be located away from combustible materials and in a safe way that it cannot be knocked over or someone can walk into it.
-For this reason it is worth considering a design that includes glass screens to add protection around the flame.
+The portable fire must be located away from combustible materials and in a safe way that it cannot be knocked over or someone can walk into it.
+For this reason it is worth considering a portable bio fuel design that includes glass screens to add protection around the flame.
 Read our guide to bioethanol fireplace safety for some guidelines.

 Buy a Portable Bio-Ethanol Fireplace